Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - [ ] the tool should appear (and should be shown as selected in the Map toolbar)
 - [ ] the tool should show the position where you launched the context-menu (you can use the flash coordinate button to check)
 - [ ] the tool should be in capture mode (not tracking the apps position) - you can expand the tool to check
-- long press on the view again while the coordinate too is open
-- [ ] the context menu should not appear

 Test case 3: Flash position in view
 - open the tool in capture mode and click in the view to set a position